 For clinical and nonclinical studies, sponsors should include a plan (e.g., during the early stages of product development conducted under the IND) describing the submission of standardized study data to FDA.
 The Study Data Standardization Plan (SDSP) assists FDA in identifying potential data standardization issues early in the development program.
 Sponsors may also initiate discussions at the pre-IND stage.
-For INDs, the SDSP should be located in the general investigational plan.
-Although a specific template is not specified, an example of a SDSP is available.11
+For INDs, NDAs, and BLAs, the SDSP should be located in eCTD sections 1.13.9 General Investigational Plan or 1.20 General investigational plan for initial IND.
+Although a specific template is not specified, an example SDSP is available.11

 The SDSP should be updated in subsequent communications with FDA as the development program expands and additional studies are planned.
 Updates to the SDSP should not be communicated each time a study is started.
 The cover letter accompanying a study data submission should describe the extent to which the latest version of the SDSP was executed.
+An SDSP should be provided with pre-NDA and pre-BLA meetings.